I designed a curated guided tour experience for exploring street art in a more fun and interactive way.

 Targeting street art festivals

-To deepen my understanding of street art festivals, I conducted an in-depth analysis of 10 of the world’s most prominent street art festivals some examples include the Vancouver mural festival, Wynwood walls in Miami and Jersey city mural festival
+To deepen my understanding of street art festivals, I analyzed 10 of the leading street art festivals including the Vancouver mural festival, Wynwood walls in Miami and Jersey city mural festival.
+Istudied key patterns across their offerings and further immersed myself by attending the Jersey City event to experience the community firsthand.

 Mural mapping